hasanmoudud/geocompr/main.md

   st_cast("POLYGON")
 ```

-One way to identify slivers is to find polygons with comparatively very small areas, here, e.g., 25000 m^2^.
+One way to identify slivers is to find polygons with comparatively very small areas, here, e.g., 25000 m^2^ (see left panel of Figure \@ref(fig:sliver-fig)).

 ```r